TurnerNuva/TurnerNuva/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Tech and science nerd.
 I have a passion for learning new topics regarding technology, as well as expanding my skill set.
-Some areas that interest me within the IT field are information security, networking, system administration, the cloud, and computer hardware and infrastructure.
+I currently work as a Systems Administrator on a team that manages and supports the systems and infrastructure that are critical to energy management and transmission.
+I also support variety of energy management applications and write code/scripts to automate certain processes and procedures.